Klortho/JatsTagLibrary/README.md

 I then checked the output of that, `tidy-out.txt`, for any failures.

-I then moved the generated HTML files into a subdirectory called *orig-html*.
+I then moved the generated HTML files into a subdirectory called *orig-html*, and added/committed them to the Git repo.
 (Of course this is a misnomer, since they aren't really the *original* HTML files;
 they have already been processed with tidy.)